Looking After Your Loved One

 Our Adult Day Care

 Once a person has been diagnosed with a seizure disorder, it’s important to stay healthy and avoid things like alcohol, stress, fatigue, and other triggers that can cause a seizure.
 At New Generations, our seizure disorder care can help your loved one stay on track while enjoying a warm, loving environment.
-At our facility, we welcome people with a wide variety of health issues and help them maintain their independence while enjoying the friendship and professional care that we offer.
+At our Florence and Marion facilities, we welcome people with a wide variety of health issues and help them maintain their independence while enjoying the friendship and professional care that we offer.
 Our seizure disorder care includes things like:

 - Observation and protection during episodes